PCB Assembly Graphic

 • The environmentally controlled setting in which parts are molded further boosts consistency.

-• We exclusively employ Arburg injection molding machines, renowned for their top-tier quality and uniform molding cycles.
+• We exclusively employ Arburg production molding machines, renowned for their top-tier quality and uniform molding cycles.

 As a result, our molded parts typically achieve tolerances within 0.003” of nominal, depending on the material selected.
 For dimensions that require a strict 0.001” tolerance, we can plan ahead to adjust the prototype injection mold to meet this stringent requirement.